 - Misalignments – misalignments in the body can cause chronic stress on the muscles and nerves in the body, subsequently causing pain.

 - Gut bacterial overgrowth – bacteria such as candida can overgrow in the gut and can cause many of the symptoms associated with fibromyalgia, including: pain, insomnia, fatigue, IBS (irritable bowel syndrome), food sensitivities.

 My own Fibromyalgia had been caused by candida in the gut.
-I found it hard to believe at first because I had always thought candida was only an issue in people who had a bad diet and my diet was really good.
+I couldn’t believe this at first because I had always associated candida with a bad diet and my diet was really good.
 This lead me to learn about the many other things that can leave an individual’s gut vulnerable to a candida overgrowth; the main being antibiotics.

-Antibiotics kill not only the bad bacteria in our bodies but also the good bacteria.
-We rely on our good bacteria to defend ourselves from bacterial overgrowths such as candida.
-The problem is that doctors in the UK fail to advise patients to take a course of probiotics after their course of antibiotics to help repopulate our good bacteria.
+Antibiotics kill the bad bacteria in our bodies, but also the good, which we rely on to defend ourselves from bacterial overgrowths such as candida.
+The problem in the UK is that doctors often fail to advise patients to take a course of probiotics after their course of antibiotics to help repopulate our good bacteria.

 About Oliver Eaton

 Oliver Eaton is a qualified and registered osteopath, Medical Acupuncturist and Musculoskeletal Injection Therapist.
-He specialises in the treatment of arthritis and headaches/migraines with patients all over the UK and Europe.
 Much of Oliver’s specialties were learnt through personal experience; suffering from a series of chronic conditions from which he made a full recovery using alternative medicine approaches.
 This sparked his passion for specialising in the treatment of patients with chronic pain.
-To learn more, please visit www.prohealthclinic.co.uk